 - Cape Perpetua Visitor Center is temporarily closed due to Covid-19.

-The Cape Perpetua Visitor Center includes a panoramic ocean view, a deck with viewing scopes, natural and cultural history exhibits, a theater with nature films, and a gift shop.
-Summer Ranger Forest to Sea Programs, Marine Reserve Education and Activities, and Guided Walks are scheduled here, as is a Saturday Speakers Series in winter and other seasonal programs, such as Spring and Winter Whale Watch.
+Cape Perpetua Visitor Center includes a panoramic ocean view, a deck with viewing scopes, natural and cultural history exhibits, a theater with nature films, and a gift shop.
+Interpretive programs are also offered here, such as the Saturday Speakers Series in winter (online in 2021), and Spring, Winter, and Summer Whale Watch weeks.

-Housed in an impressive former home on Newport’s historic bayfront, the museum’s exhibits and programming are dedicated to telling the stories of those who share a desire to live and work where sea meets land, and along its rivers and estuaries.
+The exhibits and programming are dedicated to telling the stories of those who have shared a desire to live and work where the sea meets land, and along its rivers and estuaries.

-Hours: 11am-4pm Thursday through Sunday.
+Hours: 11am-4pm, Thursday through Sunday